Nothing in your cart

 But if you are testing the protein, how can it be unbiased?

-This system is set up, so members of the public (you) send your protein directly to Australia’s largest and most legitimate laboratory – The National Measurement Institute.
-This way, the results are completely unbiased as we or anyone else has no part in the testing.
+You send your protein directly to Australia’s largest and most legitimate laboratory – The National Measurement Institute.
+By using this trusted third-party, the results are completely unbiased as neither we or anyone else has any part in the testing.

 How long does it take to get protein results back from the lab?

-How do I know my protein is tested accurately and is exactly as I sent it?
+How do I know my protein is tested accurately?

 By sending your protein directly to the laboratory with your signed document, you are ensuring that no one has opened the product but you.